knative/docs/community/DOCS-CONTRIBUTING.md

 * Run through the [install guide](../install/README.md) for the platform of your choice, as well as the [Getting Started with Knative App Deployment](../install/getting-started-knative-app.md) guide, and keep a [friction log](https://devrel.net/developer-experience/an-introduction-to-friction-logging) of the experience.
   What was hard for you?
-Then open a PR with a few improvements you could make from the friciton log you kept.
+Then open a PR with a few improvements you could make from the friction log you kept.
 How can you make the documentation better so that others don't run into the same issues you did?

 ### Submitting documentation PRs - what to expect